Clearing's Chronic Pain Blog

 When should I try a prescription pain relief cream?

 Over-the-counter pain relief creams work for some people, but others find that they simply come up short.
 People with chronic pain may find that over-the-counter topicals aren’t strong enough to manage their symptoms.
 If this describes you, you may want to consider prescription-strength compound creams.

 How are these different?
 Compound creams are individually-filled prescription topicals that are mixed together by a pharmacist.
-As the name suggests, the idea is that by compounding a variety of ingredients into a customized formula, you’ll be able to get the maximum benefit of active ingredients that you know work for you.
+As the name suggests, the idea is that by blending a variety of ingredients into a customized formula, you’ll be able to get the maximum benefit of active ingredients that you know work for you.

 This approach to topical pain relief creams is based in “rational polypharmacy.”
 This medical strategy requires a team of medical professionals who can address where your pain comes from and what tends to work for you.
-By targeting your pain with several different ingredients instead of just one or two, you might be more likely to get relief.
+By targeting your pain with several different ingredients instead of just one or two, you might be more likely to find relief.

 How effective is CBD topical pain cream?

 Of course, we can’t address the success of botanical ingredients for pain relief without a note on CBD!
 Cannabidiol (CBD), a non-hallucinogenic ingredient found in the cannabis plant, is an emerging treatment for pain relief.
 Topical creams containing CBD are becoming more popular as new research illustrates how effective it may be for treating different types of pain.